 Gabriela Avram is Lecturer in Digital Media and Interaction Design in the Department of Computer Science and Information Systems, and a senior member of the Interaction Design Centre.
-Building on a Computer Supported Cooperative Work and Knowledge Management background, her current research focuses on interaction design in urban environments and on the role of technology in supporting civic engagement of local communities.
-In parallel, she is also working on the design of interactive technologies for cultural heritage settings with an emphasis on co-design.
+Building on a Computer Supported Cooperative Work and Knowledge Management background, her current research focuses on the collaborative economy and on the role of technology in supporting civic engagement of local communities.

 She has worked on numerous international research projects on topics such as: adult learning, cultural and social aspects of collaboration, distributed work practices, Open Source communities, and the adoption and uses of social media for work-related purposes in various environments.
 She has published extensively in international conferences and journals.

 Gabriela has extensive teaching experience, acquired both in academia and in a business environment.
 She taught in Romania, Germany, France and Ireland.